RexRonald3/AudioMate/README.md

 * `S` **(Speak Mode):** Bypasses the Arduino completely and just reads the captured text out loud as normal sentences.
 * `X` **(Emergency Stop / Reset):** The ultimate override.
 No matter what the system is doing, pressing `X` instantly stops the audio, flushes the data cables, forces all servos back to zero degrees, and resets the system safely to the start.

+---

+**Would you like me to help you create an architecture diagram or a wiring schematic to include alongside this README?**